-This is another post for keyboard players who read music “a little bit,” but who may have trouble remembering all that stuff about key signatures, or sometimes forget which piano key belongs to which line or space on the staff.
+Here’s a new sheet music post for keyboard players who read music “a little bit,” but who may have trouble remembering the details about key signatures, or may be unsure about which piano key belongs to which line or space on the staff.
 Maybe you’re an adult who had lessons years ago, for example.

 I highly recommend that you also have access to a “conventional” copy of this piece (one that has no letter-notes added, I mean), because it will likely contain many markings that I have left out, in order to deal with the page clutter that I created by adding all those letters.
 Important markings left out by me, in this lettered version, include phrasing and dynamics symbols, which are critically important in studying a piece like this.

 About Marking Notes with Letter-names on Sheet Music